dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### CBOW Model

 Continuous bag of words (CBOW) model predicts the current word based on several surrounding words.

-CBOW smoothes over a lot of the distributional information (by treating an entire context as one observation).
-For the most part, this turns out to be a useful thing for smaller datasets.
-CBOW is faster while skip-gram is slower but does a better job for infrequent words.
+The training objective is to learn word vector representations that are good at predicting missing word given the nearby words.

 Here we also consider the window size = 2.